miakd/miakd.github.io/project.md

 subtitle: about the blog
 ---

-The site is built through github, all maps are open source, and everything is shareable.
+I built this site through github.
+All maps are open source, and everything is shareable.